Changelog

 shinyOAuth_input_errorconditions for malformed constructor inputs such as vector endpoint URLs or empty discovery-helper domains, so apps can trap provider validation failures consistently. - Validates custom

-jwks_cache$get()signatures without calling the cache during construction, avoiding side effects in duck-typed cache backends. - Reserves the
+jwks_cache$get()signatures without calling the cache during construction, avoiding side effects in duck-typed cache backends. - Validates

 refresh_tokenparameter name inextra_token_paramsto prevent duplicate refresh-token parameters during token refresh requests.